To provide for the basic human needs of all people in our community in a welcoming, respectful and caring way.

 As a community nonprofit that provides basic needs, The Caring Place recognizes that racism and socioeconomic disparity exists in our nation and in our community, and we will work to eradicate both.
 We are committed to: welcoming and serving all neighbors in a caring way; listening to and engaging with our neighbors to make improvements; and, better reflecting the diversity of our community in our leadership and workforce.
 We value every individual and believe that treating all people with dignity, respect, warmth and kindness affirms both our humanity and theirs.
 In the wisdom of Dr. Martin Luther King, Jr., “Darkness cannot drive out darkness; only light can do that.
 Hate cannot drive out hate; only love can do that.”
-The Caring Place continues to strive to live up to its name, and fulfill its mission to provide for the basic human needs of all people in our community a welcoming, respectful and caring way.
+The Caring Place continues to strive to live up to its name, and fulfill its mission to provide for the basic human needs of all people in our community in a welcoming, respectful and caring way.

 To be the leader in stewardship and service in Texas.

 The economy had gone bust.
 Many people in Georgetown were laid off and were having trouble paying their rent and utility bills.
 Many were hungry and unable to afford groceries for their families or buy clothing for the children.
 So it’s today?
 No, it’s 1985 in Georgetown, Texas.
 Back then, families went from church to church and to the County seeking financial assistance, clothing and food.
 Today, people from all over Georgetown and northern Williamson County can go to one place – The Caring Place – for assistance with basic human needs.